George Helmore

 George Henry Noble Helmore (15 June 1862 – 28 June 1922) was a New Zealand rugby union player who played for the first New Zealand national team on their 1884 tour of New South Wales.
 Although he never played a test match, he played seven matches and scored 16 points.
-He also played cricket for Canterbury.
+He also played first-class cricket for Canterbury.

 Early life

-His father, the solicitor and barrister Joseph Helmore, owned Millbrook in Christchurch and Helmores Lane went through the middle of that property, with the name commemorating him.
+Helmore's father, the solicitor and barrister Joseph Helmore, owned Millbrook in Christchurch, and Helmores Lane went through the middle of that property, with the name commemorating him.
 He received his education at Christ's College.